amidaware/tacticalrmm/docs/docs/faq.md

 #### Where are the Linux / Mac agents?
 Linux / Mac agents are currently under development.

+#### Can I run Tactical RMM locally behind NAT without exposing anything to the internet?
+Yes, you will just need to setup local DNS for the 3 subdomains, either by editing host files on all your agents or through a local DNS server.
 #### I am locked out of the web UI.
 How do I reset my password?

 SSH into your server and run these commands: